|Colors:||A wide range of colors and patterns possible|

 Though Domestic Medium Hairs are considered a pretty sturdy, healthy breed with a decent life span, there are still a few health issues that owners should keep an eye out for.
 Also, it’s always a good idea to schedule frequent vet checks to make sure all is as it should be.

 Another condition to watch out for is Chronic Kidney Disease.
 Though this condition usually affects older cats, it can sometimes occur in younger cats and kittens, too.
-Sometimes symptoms don’t appear until the disease has progressed to an advanced state.
-Symptoms include increased thirst, excessive urination, low appetite, weight loss, and lethargy.
+Sometimes signs don’t appear until the disease has progressed to an advanced state.
+Signs include increased thirst, excessive urination, low appetite, weight loss, and lethargy.

 Other conditions that sometimes affect Domestic Medium Hair are diabetes, upper respiratory issues, cancer, heart disease, and obesity.

 In terms of gender, you’re unlikely to find any major differences.
 Domestic Medium Hairs are so diverse that gender can’t really dictate what kind of personality your cat will have.
 The best way to know for sure is to meet the cat before you adopt to get a better idea of what they’re like.
 Male or female, Domestic Medium Hairs both make excellent companions and each cat comes with their own special quirks.

 Domestic Medium Hairs are the perfect cats for families of all shapes and sizes, whether that’s a single cat parent or family with children or other pets.
 They’re a real mixed bag, diverse in both personality and appearance.
 This is what makes Domestic Medium Hairs so special and exciting.